mashedram/Church_of_Dog/Spieces/Demi-Dog.md

 - Scared of bees genetically

 # DND
-- Strength: +5
+- Strength: +100% bonus on rolls
+- Health: +20%
-- Heals 50% of their missing hp every turn an action is not used.
+- Heals 30% of their missing hp every turn an action is not used, rounded up to tens.
 - Medical status effects cannot last for longer than two turns.
 - Cannot die to medical conditions.
-- Unable to use medical items.
+- Stealth: -60%

+### HALFBREED
+- Takes the terms of [[Demi-Dog]], but halved